The beauty of the aquaponic system is that it combines

 2. Vining Plants

-Some of the most popular plants (like cucumbers, tomatoes and peppers) are ideal for an aquaponic system.
+Some of the most popular plants (like cucumbers, tomatoes and peppers) are the ideal best plants for aquaponics.

 But you will need to make sure they have plenty of support when growing.
-Also bear in mind they often prefer warmer temperatures (i.e. ideal for summer if outdoors or a greenhouse if indoors).
+Also bear in mind the best plants for aquaponics often prefer warmer temperatures (i.e. ideal for summer if outdoors or a greenhouse if indoors).

 - Cucumbers will grow best if they have plenty of light, high temperatures, humidity constant supply of water and nutrients i.e. ideal for an aquaponic system.
 It can be a very satisfying plant to grow as it can grow very fast and produce heavily.